You are here

 A stop by Smash! in Adams Morgan is a must.
 All forms of rock ‘n’ roll records can be found on the shelves, from classic rock to garage to hardcore.
 There is also a great selection of used CDs available (if you’re still into that kind of thing).
 You’ll be able to grab something for your punk rock snob of a brother AND your cousin immersed in his “obsessed with Led Zeppelin” phase.
 Back up the punk rock collection with stylish clothing and shoes: band t-shirts and accessories are for sale, as well as vintage clothing.

-The U Street neighborhood is full of culture, so its record store must include the most variety of any in the city, right?
-Right, to an alarming extent.
-Som features the most intriguing new releases that greet you right when you walk in the store, along with a wide selection of used and rare records perfect for any crate digger.
+Watch as local record producer Rhome Anderson browses DC’s record aisle at Som, which covers everything from go-go to hardcore and present-day picks.
+In addition to local options, Som features the most intriguing new releases that greet you right when you walk in the store, along with a wide selection of used and rare records perfect for any crate digger.
 Looking for a samba release from the ‘60s, or a reggae compilation?
 This is the place.
 There’s a record player nearby to preview your choices, as well as a section of $1 LPs for the bargain hunters.
-The Black Cat is just down the street, making this the perfect stop-in before a show.
+The Black Cat is just down the street, making this the perfect pit-stop before a show.

 Red Onion recently relocated to U Street, now more apparent to the naked eye and sporting more space for its large collection.
 All eras and genres are on display.
 A very friendly staff is happy to assist you with any record requests or questions about their selection.
 There’s a great used jazz section that may require some help sorting through to find that particular album you seek.
 There are also rare 45s for sale, and the store is happy to appraise some records you’re hoping to get off your hands.